Turbul3nce/Turbul3nce.github.io/_posts/2024-08-23-fuzz-or-miss.md

 '"><img src=1 onerror=console.log(document.domain)
 ```

 Unexpectedly, when we received the notification, the page included it without any sort of validation or sanitizarion.
 The JavaScript executed, confirming stored XSS.
 This experience underscores the indispensable value of fuzzing in penetration testing and bug bounty hunting.
-As pentesters, we don't have all the time that threat actors do to enumerate our target.
+As bug bounty hunters, we don't have all the time that threat actors do to enumerate our target.
 And so, we must prioritze our activities.
 If we don't fuzz, we truly don't know what vulnerabilities lie hidden, waiting to be exploited.
 This single finding alone illustrates why thorough testing, beyond standard enumeration, is crucial for uncovering deeper security flaws.
 Try harder!